Watch I: The Undertaker’s WrestleMania XX Entrance

 As The Undertaker walked through the torch-bearing druids, Paul Bearer nods in approval and pride while Kane freaks out because his brother is alive and well.
 And when Taker walked to the steel chairs, he rolled his eyes back and slowly raised his arms to light up the whole area, and the crowd roared.
 The Deadman has truly returned and that means trouble for Kane.
 And after almost 7 minutes and one Tombstone Piledriver, Taker won and elevated his then-perfect WrestleMania record to 12-0.

-Looking back at the whole Return of the Deadman storyline and the 2nd WrestleMania bout between The Undertaker and Kane, I have to admit: the match was all right compared to their 1st.
-But the buildup was so good mostly because Taker was not physically present in all the weekly mind games against Kane.
-That excited the whole fan base for Taker’s return and they are all speculating what his look will be this time.
-And the look Taker had to start at WrestleMania XX is so phenomenal and is one of my favorite Taker eras.
+Looking back at the whole Return of the Deadman storyline and the second WrestleMania bout between The Undertaker and Kane, I have to admit: the match was all right compared to their first.
+But the buildup was so good, mostly because Taker was not physically present in all the weekly mind games against Kane.
+That important detail made the whole fan base excited for The Deadman’s return, and they were all speculating what his look would be this time.
+And Taker’s WrestleMania XX entrance—and his new, hybrid look—are my favorites of all time.

 And isn’t it perfect that The Undertaker’s career went full circle on March 14, Pi Day, a day that celebrates the mathematical constant that represents the ratio of a circle’s circumference to its diameter?
 No, wait.
 It IS perfect.
 And that is one reason I love pi.